Fran Healy (musician): Early life

+Career

-Travis
+Travis (1990–present)

 In 1991, Neil Primrose, the drummer of Glasgow band Glass Onion, asked Healy if he would like to audition for the band; their previous singer, Catherine Maxwell, had just left the band.
 Healy joined the band on the same day he enrolled at the Glasgow School of Art.
 This band soon changed their name to Travis, named after the main character in the Wim Wenders film Paris, Texas.

 Travis' first single, "All I Want to Do Is Rock", was written by Healy while on a visit to Millport on Great Cumbrae, a small island in the Firth of Clyde.
 Going there with the sole intention of composing the best song he had written, Healy surprised himself when the track was created.
 In spite of Healy's success as a songwriter since, he is without formal musical training.
 As the band has risen to prominence, Healy has continued to be Travis' main songwriter, as well as the band's main spokesman and most recognisable member.

 Travis has twice been awarded British album of the year at the annual BRIT Awards, and is credited as having paved the way for post-Britpop British bands such as Coldplay and Keane.
 Travis have released nine studio albums, beginning with Good Feeling in 1997.

-Other musical activities
+Solo work (2000; 2010)

 Although Healy predominantly plays guitar, he has also been known to write and perform with piano.
 In 2000, he appeared on The Clint Boon Experience single "Do What You Do (Earworm Song)", reaching number 63 in the UK charts.
 Boon described this song as his "masterpiece".

 In 2010 Healy released the solo album Wreckorder, which featured Paul McCartney on bass and Neko Case.
 He co-wrote the song "Here With Me" from The Killers' 2012 album Battle Born.

+BNQT (2015-2017)

+In 2015 Healy was invited to join Banquet, a supergroup initiated by Eric Pulido of Midlake as "a poor man's Traveling Wilburys" consisting of musicians that he admired.
+Besides Healy and Pulido, the band also included Alex Kapranos of Franz Ferdinand, Ben Bridwell from Band of Horses and Grandaddy's Jason Lytle, along with Pulido's Midlake band mates Jesse Chandler, Joey McClellan and McKenzie Smith.
+Among the non-Midlake members, Healy was one of only two – along with Lytle – who traveled to Denton, Texas for recording sessions, with the rest contributing remotely.
+After changing the spelling of the band's name to avoid confusion with another group, BNQT released their debut album Volume 1 on April 28, 2017, to which Healy and the other vocalists each contributed two songs.